"Let It Be"

-John, George, and Ringo agreed to this idea, and in January 1969, filming began at Apple headquarters on Saville Row.
-Among the tunes performed was the title theme, which Paul had written as a quiet tribute to his mother.
-One of the Beatles' old pals from Hamburg, Billy Preston, happened to be around at the time and was invited to sit in as organist.
-John was on bass guitar, while Paul played the piano and sang.
-This particular number -- just for fun -- was recorded on the roof of the building, where giant speakers echoed the sound for miles across London.
+John, George, and Ringo agreed to this idea, and on January 2, 1969, filming began at Twickenham Film studios.
+Things did not go well, and George quit on the 10th, only coming back when it was agreed that filming would resume at the new Apple Studio on Saville Row on Jan.
+21. Among the tunes performed was the title theme, which Paul had written as a quiet tribute to his mother, Mary, although the "mother Mary" in the song has often been interpreted in a religious light.
+Paul sings a solo vocal and plays piano.
+John Lennon, George Harrison and Ringo Starr all play their regular instruments (lead guitar, bass guitar and drums) and Billy Preston, one of the Beatles' old pals from Hamburg, guest stars on organ.
+Just for fun, the Beatles decided to record a number called "Get Back" on the roof of the building, where giant speakers echoed the sound for miles across London.
 Complaining neighbors summoned policemen, and in fact, you can see the bobbies in the picture, trying to break up the session and restore the peace.
+"Get Back" would be released as a single in May 1969, and spend five weeks at the top of the U.S. charts.

 Main Page |